An international association fighting for a more transparent automotive market has been founded

 It aims to protect the public interest

-“Our goal is to ensure that the public interest is protected.
-And to achieve this, we need to cooperate with state institutions, sellers who protect their reputation, and automotive IT and data companies.
-We invite advertising platforms, startups and other companies that support transparent trade in used vehicles to join,” says Matas Buzelis, president of the “AAI” organization.
+“Our goal is to protect the public interest.
+To achieve this, we need to collaborate with government agencies, sellers who value their reputation, and IT and data companies in the automotive industry.
+We invite advertising platforms, startups, and other companies that support transparent used car transactions to participate,” said Matas Buzelis, president of the AAI organization.

 latest posts published